Rasaum/AssignmentThree/README.md

 # AssignmentThree
-Binary search trees remain balanced through mechanisms like height-balancing, ensuring that the height difference between any node's left and right subtrees is minimal.
-This approach maintains the tree's structure, providing efficient performance for operations like search, insertion, and deletion.
+Binary Search Trees (BST) remain balanced through mechanisms like height-balancing, ensuring that the height difference between any node's left and right subtrees is minimal.
+This approach maintains the tree's structure, efficiently performing search, insertion, and deletion operations.

+In a BST, the time for each operation (search, insertion, and deletion) is considered to be O(log(n)) where "n" represents the number of nodes in the tree.
+The time required grows logarithmically with the number of nodes (n) in the tree.

 Outputs from running the code: